Think About That

-"Think About That" is a song by English singer and songwriter Jessie J. The song was released on 15 September 2017 through Republic Records, as the second single from her fourth studio album, R.O.S.E.
+"Think About That" is a song by English singer and songwriter Jessie J. The song was released on 15 September 2017 through Republic Records, as the second single from her compilation album, R.O.S.E.
 (2018).
-Four singles from R.O.S.E. were released, with "Think About That" representing realisation.
+Four singles from the album were released, with "Think About That" representing realization.

 Composition

 "Think About That" is an R&B song led by a piano melody hovering over R&B percussion.
 It lyrically talks about a gritty love gone wrong, containing the lyrics: "All you disturb is my work and my patience/ Years of grinding, you took it, you broke it/ All 'cause you fake it/ You wanna be famous."
 The singer revealed she wrote the song when she almost quit music, and credits the song for helping her getting "out of a rut with her music."

 The singer described her writer's block in a video titled R.O.S.E.
 Confessional: